What are OKLCH colors?

 Generally you don't want this to happen, as the clipped color can often look very different from the defined one.

-Therefore, there is a concept of a maximum chroma value, which calculates the maximum chroma that a display can show based on the lightness, hue and the selected gamut like sRGB or Display-P3.
+Therefore, there is a concept of a maximum chroma value, which calculates the maximum chroma that a display can show based on the lightness, hue and the selected gamut.

 @layer base {